flitbit/fpipe/README.md

 Node.js module for grafting a middleware pipeline over a target function.

-_fpipe_ is a simple module that allows you to easily add a series of functions between a _source_ function and a _target_ callback.
+_fpipe_ is a simple module that allows you to add a series of functions between a _source_ function and a _target_ callback.
 Each function in the series (middleware) is executed in turn, potentially modifying the _source's_ result, and ultimately, if no middleware throws an exception, the _target_ callback is invoked in the Node.js style.

 ### Simple Example